LLM in the Shell: Generative Honeypots: Results

-The results of the experiments are summarized in Figure ~\ref{fig:performancemetrics}.
+The results of the experiments are summarized in Figure~\ref{fig:performancemetrics}.
 The analysis showed that 74\% (167) of the commands that seemed credible to participants had realistic outputs (True Negative Rate).
 A total of 7.5\% (17) of commands flagged as honeypot indicators were false positives and could be attributed to the knowledge of participants that they are in a honeypot system (False Discovery Rate).
 An 18\% (41) of commands flagged as honeypot indicators produced incorrect or strange output (True Positives).
 The remaining 0.5\% (1) of commands were false negatives, in which participants missed noticing inconsistencies in the model output.

-For our purposes, a perfect honeypot would only have True Negatives since we would need attackers to say \textit{negative}, meaning the answers are \textit{not coming from a honeypot}, and it would be true.
+For our purposes, a good honeypot would have True Negatives and False Negatives since we would need participants to say \textit{negative}, meaning the responses would \textit{not reveal a honeypot}.
 This is different from other detection methods, where what is expected is mostly a large number of true positives.
-If we look at the results per users shown in Table~\ref{tab:performancemetrics}), we can confirm that the True Negative Rate was 1 in most cases.
-This indicates that the honeypot effectively convinces attackers that they are not interacting with a honeypot.
-On the other hand, \texttt{User 9} is a notable outlier with a TNR of $0.5$, suggesting the honeypot was only partially successful in deceiving this attacker.
+If we look at the results per participant shown in Table~\ref{tab:performancemetrics}), we can confirm that the True Negative Rate was 1 in most cases.
+This indicates that the honeypot effectively convinces participants that the output is consistent with a Linux shell.
+On the other hand, \texttt{Participant 9} is a notable outlier with a TNR of $0.5$, suggesting the output was only partially successful in looking like a real Linux shell for this participant.

 The FNR values are generally low, which demonstrates the system's effectiveness.
-Again, \texttt{User 9}, who has an FNR of $0$ but a lower TNR, might indicate a different interaction pattern that could be studied further.

-Finally, when considering the overall accuracy, most users have an accuracy above $0.9$, showcasing again the general effectiveness of the honeypot.
+Finally, when considering the overall accuracy, most participants have an accuracy above $0.9$, showcasing again the general effectiveness of the honeypot.

 Widely common commands such as \texttt{ls}, \texttt{pwd}, and \texttt{whoami} always returned the expected output.
 Similarly, commands including \texttt{ping}, \texttt{wget}, \texttt{whois}, \texttt{tcpdump}, \texttt{sudo -su} and non-valid command inputs resulted in credible output.
 The issues that occurred were inconsistencies between files in \texttt{/proc} and \texttt{/etc} directories, possibly caused by the limitation on the number of tokens and the occasional strange behavior of the LLM.
 This strange behavior of the model can be attributed to its context getting bigger.
 As it was observed recently~\cite{liu2023lost}, Large Language Models perform the best when the relevant information is at the beginning or the end of the input context.
 When the relevant information is in the middle of the input context, the model's performance tends to degrade.